Great Canadian Maple Syrup Heist: Theft

-Over the course of several months between 2011 and 2012, the contents of 9,571 barrels, valued at C$18.7M, were stolen in a suspected insider job from a FPAQ facility in Saint-Louis-de-Blandford, Quebec.
+Over the course of several months between 2011 and 2012, the contents of 9,571 barrels, valued at $18.7M, were stolen in a suspected insider job from a FPAQ facility in Saint-Louis-de-Blandford, Quebec.
 The syrup was stored in unmarked white metal barrels inspected only once a year.
 Thieves used trucks to transport barrels to a remote sugar shack, where they siphoned off the maple syrup, refilled the barrels with water, then returned them to the facility.
 As the operation progressed, the thieves started siphoning syrup directly off barrels in the reserve without refilling them.
 The stolen syrup was trucked to the south (Vermont) and east (New Brunswick), where it was trafficked in many small batches to reduce suspicion.
 It was typically sold to legitimate syrup distributors who were unaware of its origin.